PimvanderLoos/AnimatedArchitecture/README.md

 ### Installation:

 * Grab the latest release from the [actions page](https://github.com/PimvanderLoos/BigDoors/actions).
 I would recommend picking a build from the master branch.
-You will need both `BigDoors-Spigot.zip` and `Structures.zip` files.
+You will need both `AnimatedArchitecture-Spigot.zip` and `Structures.zip` files.
 * Extract both zip files.
-* Place the `BigDoors-Spigot.jar` in the plugins directory of your server.
+* Place the `AnimatedArchitecture-Spigot.jar` in the plugins directory of your server.
-* Create the following folder (or start the server to generate it automatically): `plugins/BigDoors2/extensions`.
+* Create the following folder (or start the server to generate it automatically): `plugins/AnimatedArchitecture/extensions`.
 * Move all the jars from the `Structures.zip` file to the new `extensions` directory.
 * (Re)start your server.